My lawn mowing looks bad

 Landscaping

-The answer to 'my lawn mowing looks bad' is that there are several common causes, including mowing too low, dull mower blades, uneven terrain, and improper mowing patterns.
-This can result in a patchy, uneven lawn appearance with brown or yellow spots.
+The answer to 'my lawn mowing looks bad' is that there are several common causes, including mowing too short, uneven mowing patterns, dull mower blades, and mowing in wet conditions.
+Symptoms may include an uneven, patchy appearance, brown or yellow spots, and a ragged, shredded look to the grass.

 Step-by-Step Guide